 Create your own custom DTrace instruments to analyze aspects of system and app behavior

-Using Instruments, you can:
+Using Instruments, you can perform tasks such as:

 Track down difficult-to-reproduce problems in your code